SIGNL4 Integration with Particle

 }

-You can now go to the Web IDE at https://build.particle.io/build to deploy the code to your device(s).
+You can now open the Web IDE at https://build.particle.io/build to deploy the code to your device(s).

-The two main lines to send the SIGNL4 alert are the following.
+The two key lines responsible for sending the SIGNL4 alert are shown below:

 String data = "{ "subject": "Motion detected.", "temperature": "" + temperature() + "" }";